 List appropriate intervention strategies for a person’s specific cognitive strengths and needs by using the CAIS Cognitive Intervention Strategies.

-For a person with cognitive challenges and you who are helping or interacting with them:
+For a person living with cognitive challenges and you who are helping or interacting with them:

 - Increase comfort, quality of life, and the ability to communicate and perform tasks